MARGARET GRENIER (EXECUTIVE & ARTISTIC DIRECTOR)

 Margaret is the Executive and Artistic Director for the Dancers of Damelahamid.
 She choreographed the full-length works Setting the Path 2004 and Sharing the Spirit 2007, which toured internationally to New Zealand in 2008 and the 2010 World Expo in Shanghai, China.
 Her other works include Visitors Who Never Left as a site specific work in 2009, Dancing our Stories 2010, Spirit Transforming 2012, In Abundance 2014, and Flicker 2016.
 Margaret has directed and produced the Coastal First Nations Dance Festival since 2008.
 Margaret holds a Masters of Arts in Arts Education at Simon Fraser University.
 She was a sessional instructor at Simon Fraser University for Foundations in Aboriginal Education, Language, and Culture in 2007.
 Margaret was a faculty member for the Banff Centre Indigenous Dance Residency 2013.
 Margaret presented at the World Indigenous Peoples Conference on Education in Australia 2008, Peru 2011, and Hawaii 2015.
 She serves on the Board for The Dance Centre as well as the Canadian Dance Assembly.

-Andrew spent 15 years training under Elders Ken & Margaret Harris and has danced with the company since 2004.
+Andrew spent 15 years training under Elders Ken & Margaret Harris and danced with the company since 2004.
 Andrew has been a lead singer since 2007 with the Sharing the Spirit production.
-He is also a visual artist working with cedar and textiles, creating the sets and regalia for all of the Dancers of Damelahamid productions since 2004 and for the annual Coastal First Nations Dance Festival.
+Andrew has had the great privilege to receive mentorship in Northwest Coast formline design and carving from master Tsimshian artist David Boxley.
+Andrew works with a variety of mediums to create the sets, regalia and designs for all of the Dancers of Damelahamid productions since 2004 and for the annual Coastal First Nations Dance Festival.
 Andrew oversees all the technical and set requirements for the Dancers of Damelahamid and is the Production Manager for the Coastal First Nations Dance Festival.
 Andrew has a BSc from McGill University and Masters in Environmental Education from Simon Fraser University.

 NIGEL GRENIER (OUTREACH COORDINATOR)